jouwdan/tutors-final-project/README.md

 In preparation for this talk, I sat down with Eamonn and we discussed the format of the talk and how it would be delivered.
 We decided that the talk would be a 45 minute deep dive, with 10-15 minutes for questions at the end.
 We also decided that the talk would be delivered remotely, as I was unable to attend in person.
 The talk was delivered via livestream to the GDG Glasgow YouTube channel.
 The recording of the livestream from this talk can be found [here](https://www.youtube.com/watch?v=9j25w4Zrucg).

-November 2022 - talk about tutors at GDG Glasgow
+# The Next Generation of Tutors

-# SvelteKit & Skeleton
+## SvelteKit & Skeleton

 After the success we had during Hacktoberfest 2022, and with the looming new cohort of students coming in January to the HDip course, we decided to move ahead with building the next generation of Tutors.
 This was a complete rewrite of the Tutors project, using the latest technologies and best practices.
 The new version of Tutors was to be built using [SvelteKit](https://kit.svelte.dev/), a framework for building web applications using [Svelte](https://svelte.dev/), which is what the previous version of Tutors was built upon.
 This worked out very timely, as SvelteKit version 1.0 was released when we were starting to work on the new version of Tutors.
 This meant that we knew we were using a stable, production-ready and well supported framework for the new version of Tutors.